Are Fixed Deposits Worth It?

 At the end of each tenure, you’ll renew each fixed deposit into four-year tenures.
 This means that each fixed deposit will have a four-year tenure which takes advantage of better rates, as banks offer higher rates the longer your tenure.
 You’ll also have a fixed deposit that matures at the end of every year, so you can easily access your money without incurring a penalty for cancelling your tenure.

 When setting up a fixed deposit ladder, the tenure is up to you – you can set up shorter tenures (of one-month, two-months, etc.) depending on how accessible you want your funds to be.
 If you foresee interest rates rising soon, you could also choose shorter tenures so that you’re not locked in to lower rates.
 On the other hand, if you foresee interest rates declining further, choosing longer tenures can help you lock in better rates.
-As of January 2021, economists think that Bank Negara will not likely reduce the OPR this year.

 3. Look for low-risk investments